bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

 :config:option:`dir/director/TlsAllowedCn`\
    Common name attribute of allowed peer certificates.
 If :strong:`TLS Verify Peer`\ =yes, all connection request certificates will be checked against this list.

-   This directive may be specified more than once.
+   This directive may be specified more than once as all parameters will we concatenated.

 :config:option:`dir/director/TlsCaCertificateFile`\
    The full path and filename specifying a PEM encoded TLS CA certificate(s).
 Multiple certificates are permitted in the file.